Detection + Prevention

 - Instead of clicking the warning, close the popup window and open the antivirus program on your computer.
 You most likely will not see any warnings.
 If you are still worried, run a scan using your installed software.

 - Install adblock plus to prevent ads appearing in the first place

 - Other pop-ups may warn of an infection that only their software can fix.
 No legitimate antivirus company will advertise their product this way, so avoid clicking on any of these pop-ups

 Clear your cache.
 Pop-ups can store information in your browser’s cache, leading to them reappearing constantly.
 To help prevent this, clear your browser’s cache regularly.

 Consider a different browser.
 If you are using Internet Explorer or an older browser, you may be leaving yourself exposed to security risks.
-Browsers such as Firefox, Chrome, and Opera are much more secure than older browsers, and more customisable.
+Browsers such as Mozilla Firefox or Google Chrome, are much more secure than older browsers, and more customisable.

 Don’t go where you’re not supposed to.As viruses are illegal, they thrive on other illegal sites.
 Avoid sites that let you download copyrighted content or other illegal communities.
 File sharing is a quick way to get infected files.
 You will find that your computer is much less prone to infection if you avoid things you shouldn’t be doing.